Skip to main content

 May 8, 2019

 ". . .
 Democrats are afraid of what the attorney general will find when he completes his ongoing review of FISA abuses at the Justice Department, including how the Russia investigation began.
 Multiple news reports have suggested those conclusions could be explosive, could end careers and could even lead to criminal prosecution.
+Rather than face the music, Democrats have resolved to neutralize Bill Barr by attacking his integrity and distinguished career."

 May 7, 2019